 Hypocolius (Hypocolius ampelinus)

 Generally, they are abundant in summer, some birds may spend the winter in Khuzestan Province.
-In late spring they migrate to an area called Band-Ali-Khan near Tehran, and according to various reports, this species has breeding in Band-Ali-Khan, and can be seen near Tehran by the end of summer.
+In late spring they migrate to an area called Band-Ali-Khan near Tehran, and according to various reports, this species breeds in Band-Ali-Khan, and can be seen near Tehran by the end of summer.